How to make a Giant Piñata in just 30 minutes!

 24" Round Balloon

 Without counting the time taken to dry the piñata this whole project should take around 10 minutes each for papier mache layer and then another 10-20 minutes to decorate with fringing.

 - Firstly inflate a large 24" Balloon to its full size

 - Mix up your flour paste.
 The great thing about flour glue is that it is virtually free plus it dries super hard!
 Mix a paste of flour and water until you have the consistency of double cream.

 - Use nice big thick strips of newspaper (as this takes less time than small piece)s to cover your balloon.
 Dip the paper into the paste then cover the balloon leaving a circle of 2" wide around the neck of the balloon (this is so that you can fill your piñata with treats).
 You don't need to be neat!

 - Leave to dry (in the summer it will dry in the sun very quickly, in winter I dry in a warm oven (the oven should not be too hot, ideally one that has been heated and then turned off) or alternatively next to a radiator or dehumidifier.

-- When dry add a second layer of newspaper and leave to dry again. if you are making for adults add a third layer to make it extra-strong.
+- When dry add a second layer of newspaper and leave to dry again. if you are making for adults then add a third layer to make it extra-strong.

 - Now to cover the piñata.
 This can be done with strips of tissue/crepe paper, cut into fringes and apply, but I have found a far quicker method and that is to use fringe garlands!
 This method is super quick and easy.

-- Hang and enjoy!
+- Hang and bash!